 In targeting hip pain, we can release the posterior pelvic floor and deep external rotators as well as the larger gluteal muscles.
 But we must not forget to release the front of the hips, primarily being the illiacus and psoas.
 This can be done in simple ways such as using balls and foam rollers.
 As of late, I am liking the Alpha balls (medium size), but tennis balls work just as well.

-There are also passive treatments that may help the release of the tight areas, such as acupuncture, cupping, and massage.
+Passive treatments that may help the release of the tight areas include acupuncture, cupping, and massage.

 The Gyrotonic Method inspires optimal function of movement.
 It is unique in that it allows the body to explore three-dimensional movement and can support this movement by adding traction, or guidance, via the machines.